dengLawrence/WARP-Project/README.md

 - Method Design File (*MethodIdeas.md*)
 <br>

+**Design Decisions and Program Output:** <br>
+The major design decision for this project was how to implement ChannelAnalysis.java.
+We decided to have a method called "buildChannelAnalysisTable" that is called from the class constructor.
+This method sets up the rows and columns of the channel analysis table based on the programSchedule and Program of the input file.
+It then loops through each entry of the programTable keeping track of the current and previous instructions.
+This was necessary for entries that contained both a 'push' and 'pull' instruction since they are within the same InstructionParameters array.
+Once a 'push' instruction is encountered, the helper method, "setTableEntry," is called.
+This method parses the current instruction to produce the string output requested in the program specification.
+If the next instruction is 'pull' we need to append the desired string output to that created from the 'push' instruction.
+If the channel that we are trying to put a new entry into is not null, then a channel conflict has a occurred and we append the two entries separated by a semicolon.
+In this case, the conflictExists boolean variable is set to true.
+Warp.java runs a method called verifyNoChannelConflicts(WarpInterface warp) that calls isChannelConflict().
+Our implementation now outputs the correct message about channel conflicts existing when Warp is run. <br><br>
+We decided to have just one helper method for the buildChannelAnalysisTable method.
+It made more sense for our implementation to have this method get to the point of finding a 'push' instruction and then calling just one helper method to parse the current and next instructions, and determine if a channel conflict exists.
+The class would only get more complicated to read with further helper methods. <br><br>
+*Note on program output:* Our program produces the "BugExists" output files found on ICON.
+Channels and Time Slots are allocated differently in the output than if this bug was fixed which leads channel conflicts (see TestBugPriority-1Faults.ch).
+This is a bug within the underlying Program.java logic and not due to the code written in ChannelAnalysis.java or ChannelVisualization.java. <br>
+Also note: The .ch output file for TestBug found on ICON contains a small error where two semicolons are used within the same Channel/Time Slot (2/1).
+The second semicolon in this string should be a comma because the instruction it is parsing is a 'push' instruction conflicting with a 'push-pull' instruction.
+Our output corrects this error.

 **Record/Timeline:**
 - 10/26/2022 : First team meeting in lab.
 - 10/31/2022 : Team meeting to discuss sequence diagram and task designation for Sprint 1 delivery.